Learning to Describe Solutions for Bug Reports Based on Developer Discussions: Statistical Significance Testing

 \subsection{Running Times}

-We report average training time, inference time, and \# epochs for the various models with consider in this work.
-The two PLBART models were fine-tuned on NVIDIA DGX GPUs (32 GB) and all other models were trained and evaluated using on GeForce GTX Titan GPUs (8 GB).
+Table \ref{table:running-times-table} reports average training time, inference time, and \# epochs for the various models considered in this work.
+The PLBART-based models were trained/fine-tuned on NVIDIA DGX GPUs (32 GB) and all other models were trained and evaluated using on GeForce GTX Titan GPUs (8 GB).
 All models used single-GPU training.